-For devices operating independently of NetCommand: The F1-F4 keys work like the A, B, C, D buttons on some cable boxes, satellite receivers, and DVD players.
+For devices operating independently of NetCommand: The F1-F4 keys may be able to work like the A, B, C, D buttons on some cable boxes, satellite receivers, and DVD players.
 Program the remote control for your equipment and test the keys.
 See Appendix D, "Programming the Remote Control."

-24. (PAUSE): Freezes a broadcast TV picture when no Split Screen image is displayed.
+25. (PAUSE): Freezes a broadcast TV picture when no Split Screen image is displayed.
 When Split Screen is displayed, freezes the sub-picture.
 See below for use with recordable media.